Temperance in eating once was a virtue. Religions of the past viewed overeating as a sin akin to idolatry.

 “I am convinced that the habit of eating denatured foods is a chief cause of overeating.
 These foods do not completely nourish the body and, therefore, do not satisfy the demands of hunger, unless consumed in large quantities.
 Great variety at a meal also overstimulates the sense of taste and leads to over eating.
 Spices and condiments have the same effect.
 It is really difficult to overeat when one is eating unseasoned foods.”

-I believe some people overeat, and develop insatiable appetites, from another cause—the nature of our food itself.
+I also believe many people overeat, and develop insatiable appetites, from the nature of our food itself.
 The nutritional quality of their food is so poor that they effectively starve, though they overeat, overstimulating their systems with spicy, salty, highly processed food.
 They crave nutrients.
 Their bodies cry for more.
 Once you adopt the raw food diet, this urge eventually goes away.

 You’ll experience more hunger, at first, as you move to the raw food diet, just as you do while your body adjusts to any lighter diet.

 Once your body is well cleansed and nourished, it will more economically assimilate ever smaller amounts of quality raw foods.
-Appetite should decrease.
-Eventually, even your tolerance for large amounts of food should decline.
-This is when Quantum Eating becomes your modus operandi.
-This is when temperance becomes your obvious choice, true health and bliss your deserved reward.
+Appetite wil decrease.
+Eventually, even your tolerance for large amounts of food will decline.